Human Immunodeficiency Virus (HIV) Infection in Children

 Taking ART (antiretroviral) pills, particularly during the 2nd and 3rd trimesters (last 6 months) of pregnancy

 Continuing to take ART medicines regularly if you already take them

-Getting specific ART medicine by IV during labor and delivery—this medicine is also given to your baby for 6 weeks after birth and lowers the chance your baby will get HIV
+Getting specific ART medicine by vein during labor and delivery—this medicine is also given to your baby for 6 weeks after birth and lowers the chance your baby will get HIV

 Having a C-section instead of a vaginal delivery, if you have a lot of HIV virus in your blood

-Using formula instead of breast milk to feed your baby, unless you live if you live in a place where water isn't safe for making formula
+Using formula instead of breast milk to feed your baby, unless you live in a place where water isn't safe for making formula

 Check to see if your child's day care center or school has a safety plan for cleaning up blood that includes: